Joaquin-aliaga/bioPDSN/README.md

 ## Test
 1. First you need to put your images inside /lib/data/your-images
-2. Second you need to create a dataframe that contains 'source' (source_path), 'target' (target_path) and 'class' (1/positive 0/negative pair) and save that dataframe inside lib/data with <some_name>_dataframe.pickle
+2. Second you need to create a dataframe that contains 'source' (source_path), 'target' (target_path) and 'class' (1/positive 0/negative pair) and save that dataframe inside lib/data/<some_name>_dataframe.pickle
 3. run `python test.py --test_database "<some_name>" --model ["RMFD-PDSN" or "RMFD-TRIPLET" or "CASIA-PDSN" or "CASIA-TRIPLET"] -b 64 -num_workers 8`

 ### Usefull guides